rderooy/dosbox-x-wiki/Home.md

 == DOSBox-X's command line options ==

 * -h or -help
-Show DOSBox-X's help message
+Shows DOSBox-X's help message.
 * -editconf <program>
-calls program with as first parameter the configuration file.
+Calls program with as first parameter the configuration file.
 You can specify this command more than once.
 In this case it will move to second program if the first one fails to start.
 * -opencaptures <program>
-calls program with as first parameter the location of the captures folder.
+Calls program with as first parameter the location of the captures folder.
 * -opensaves <program>
-calls program with as first parameter the location of the saves folder.
+Calls program with as first parameter the location of the saves folder.
 * -eraseconf
 Erases DOSBox-X's default config file.
 * -resetconf